danielfm/django-flash/doc/source/index.rst

 them.
 It has one special property: by default, values stored into the *flash* during the processing of a request will be available during the processing of the immediately following request.
-Once that second request has been processed, those values are removed automatically from the *flash*.
+Once that second request has been processed, those values are removed automatically from the storage.

 This is an open source project licenced under the terms of The `BSD License`_ and sponsored by `Destaquenet Technology Solutions`_, a